Marcelo Azcárraga: Marriage

-Years as Prime Minister
+As prime minister

 In 1868, on the deposition of Queen Isabella II, he returned to Spain, hastened the restoration of the Bourbons, and became Lieutenant-General on the coronation of Alfonso XII as king.
 He was then elected to the Senate of Spain as a senator for life.
 He was the Minister of War under Antonio Cánovas del Castillo, whose assassination on 8 August 1897 effectively made him the interim Prime Minister of Spain until 4 October of that same year.

 He went on to become Prime Minister of Spain twice again in two more separate incidents.

 Retirement

 On his retirement at the age of 72, he was given the Toison de Oro, or Order of the Golden Fleece, the highest possible distinction given to a person in Spain, for his tirelessly defending the Spanish Monarchy and for keeping Spain in relative peace.
 Earlier, he received the Cross of San Fernando which already entitled him to a pension.
 Don Marcelo Azcárraga died in Madrid.